 Mark Naftalin entered the musical scene in 1965 as the keyboardist with the popular and influential Paul Butterfield Blues Band.
 He is internationally renowned among blues fans for his contributions to the band's sound.
 In 2015 he was inducted with the band into the Rock and Roll Hall of Fame.

-Naftalin has also been active as a concert and broadcast producer in the Bay Area and elsewhere, starting in 1978 with a series of Sunday-night blues extravaganzas at San Francisco's Boarding House.
+Naftalin has also been active as a festival and broadcast producer in the Bay Area and elsewhere, starting in 1978 with a series of Sunday-night blues extravaganzas at San Francisco's Boarding House.
 In 1979 he launched Mark Naftalin's Blue Monday Party, a weekly blues show and dance that ran continuously through late 1983 at two North Bay clubs, with Naftalin as bandleader and host.
 The event -- which was ultimately the scene of 86 live radio broadcasts (KTIM-FM San Rafael) and three Videotunes television specials -- lives on through CD and DVD releases from Winner Producing Company.
 The Blue Monday Party live broadcast was honored with the Billboard Radio Award for best locally-oriented special programming in 1982.

-Naftalin's other productions include the Marin County Blues Festival In San Rafael, California (1981-2000); the Westport Blues Festival in Westport, Connecticut (1993-94); and the Labor-Day Blues 'N' Soul Party in Marin City, California (1998 - 2004).
+Naftalin's other productions include the Marin County Blues Festival In San Rafael, California (1981-2000); the Westport Blues Festival in Westport, Connecticut (1993-94); and the Labor Day Blues 'N' Soul Party in Marin City, California (1998 - 2004).

 For more on Mark Naftalin and Winner Producing Company, please visit bluespower.com.